robert-mccarthy-ca/modern-druid/README.md

     *   Bulk Density
     *   Moisture
     *   (Optional: pH and soil texture for context)
 *   **Ongoing Monitoring:** **Annual** resampling occurs at the same georeferenced locations.
 Periodic new random points are added to the dataset over time to improve statistical integrity and account for spatial variability.
+Based on those samples, if enough carbon has been sequestered to justify the cost of a full MRV cycle, it would be done so we could be issued our credits.
 *   **Documentation & QA/QC:** The process is documented with core photos and soil-pit videos.
 All data is managed in a central digital repository with version control.

+Since we wouldn't get any credits issued until we can demonstrate that we have sequestered the carbon, there would be a lag between project start and when we would begin to see soil carbon revenues.

 ---